ralentina/ralentina.github.io/_talks/2016-09-02-common-commodities.md

 location: "Barcelona, Spain"
 ---

-Presentation at the International Conference of the Society for Social Studies of Science / EASST, in Barcelona, Spain
+Presentation at the joint conference of the [Society for Social Studies of Science](https://www.4sonline.org/) / [EASST](https://easst.net/), in Barcelona, Spain.